 The increase in the number of large Western wildfires in recent years may be a result of global warming, researchers say.

-And analysis of data going back to 1970 indicates the fires increased suddenly and dramatically.
+An analysis of data going back to 1970 indicates the fires increased suddenly and dramatically in the 1980s.

-The increase in large wildfires appears to be another part of a chain of reactions to climate warming, said Dan Cayenne, uh co-author of the paper, director of the climate research division at Scripps Institute of Oceanography.
+The increase in large wildfires appears to be another part of a chain of reactions to climate warming, said Dan Kahan, co-author of the paper, director of the climate research division at Scripps Institute of Oceanography.

-There is not one mention, not one of the asinine, stupid environmentalist wacko-inspired laws that prevent us from harvesting forests and getting rid of the underbrush and the dead tinder.
+Ladies and gentlemen, yeah, this whole story, there is not one mention, not one of the asinine, stupid environmentalist wacko-inspired laws that prevent us from harvesting forests and getting rid of the underbrush and the dead tender.

 They become natural kindling for lightning strikes.